 oh okay, i didnt know you were running something with power. rather than getting another w58 might as well get a legit r154, and hopefully it will last you.

-The passed two days I've been on the market/researching for which oil i should put into my lsd.
 Some say to use ford gear oil with LSD additive cause it worked the best for this lsd, but something about putting regular gear oil for the lsd bothered me.
 Though they say gear oil with lsd additive is all what lsd oil is... they also recommended to use conventional / petroleum oil rather than synthetic.

 so between the ford mixture, sta-lube hypoid/limited slip gear oil at napa, and lucas gear oil, I went with lucas.

-So far the diff is completely done.
-I dropped off my extra knuckles to be shortened, and toe rods at pbm, hopefully they can make me some toe rods...
-I'm still waiting on my rear subframe and sway bars to be done at the powder coaters.
-I also ordered energy suspension bushings for the rear end, and those should be coming in soon. im probably only going to be using a third of the kit since all my lower arms are going to be replaced with hiem joints.
 Lastly I made some sway bar end links.
 My rear sway bars rubbed my axles, so I might have to make it longer than factory just to clear better, or do something else...
 I still have to make the fronts, which I believe I have room to make them shorter so the sway bars can be closer to parallel with the ground.

 i love a good painted sub frame. as far as the diff oil to be honest the nismo units require standard gear oil (printed right on the box) then the kaaz units need special oil so i think it depends on the plates. my bmw stock diff i just stuffed more plates in to make it 2 way i use stupid heavy oil and thats it.... eitherway man looks like good pogress.